meowesque/site/src/routes/posts/quic-and-actors-with-tokio.md

 [Source](https://github.com/maxinedeandrade/quic-and-actors-with-tokio/blob/main/crates/server/src/actors/dispatch.rs)

-The purpose of this actor is to only communicate with other actors, possibly even keeping track of certain events (like authentication) out of pure convenience for the programmer.
+The purpose of this actor is to only communicate with other actors, possibly even keeping track of certain events (like authentication).

+## Improvements

+Overall, there are a few things I would want to improve in a production scenario:

+  * Buffering the outbound actor, saving flush times.
+This could be especially critical for high throughput scenarios.

+  * Utilize chunking on the inbound actor for handling potentially large portions of data.

+  * Tracking each client handle within the listener actor.

+Regardless, I've been really enjoying my experience implementing actors with [tokio](crates.io/crates/tokio) and [quinn](crates.io/crates/quinn).